XCFDs are complex instruments. They are high-risk investments with a potential to lose money quickly.

 ItemDetails

-Validation time1–3 business days (longer possible during peak periods)
+Validation time1–2 business days (could be longer during peak times)

 Required documentsGovernment-issued photo ID, proof of address, SIN